-This Veterans Day—as on all Veterans Days—we at the Center for American Progress pause to honor the brave men and women who serve or have served in the U.S. Armed Forces—especially those who have given their lives or suffered physical or mental wounds in the course of defending this nation.
-We also pay tribute to the families who have lost a loved one or dealt with the wounds of war in order to make this service possible.
+This Veterans Day—as on all Veterans Days—we at the Center for American Progress, especially those who have served, pause to honor the brave men and women who serve or have served in the U.S. Armed Forces—especially those who have given their lives or suffered physical or mental wounds in the course of defending this great nation.
+We also pay tribute to the families who have lost a loved one, suffered from the wounds of war, and dealt with frequent deployments away from home in order to make this service possible.

-As we remember the sacrifices made by all veterans since our nation’s founding, we especially thank those still putting their lives on the line on our behalf around the world, particularly in the fight against the Islamic State of Iraq and al-Sham, or ISIS, as well as other terrorist groups.
-More than 14 years after 9/11, the United States still has thousands of troops fighting against Al Qaeda and its offshoots in Iraq, Syria, and Afghanistan.
-Many more troops are deployed elsewhere around the globe to protect our interests and promote our values.
+As we remember the sacrifices made by all veterans since the nation’s founding, we especially thank those still putting their lives on the line on our behalf around the world, particularly in the fight against the Islamic State of Iraq and al-Sham and the continuing struggle against the Taliban in Afghanistan, as well as other terrorist groups.
+More than 15 years after 9/11, the United States still has thousands of troops fighting against Al Qaeda and its offshoots in Iraq, Syria, and Afghanistan.
+Many more troops are deployed elsewhere around the globe to protect the nation’s interests and promote its values.
 In addition, we must continue to provide the best possible care and support for both those who have and those who will come home from their deployments.

 The challenges still facing our service members and veterans range from dealing with physical and mental injuries to unemployment and homelessness.
-President Barack Obama and Congress must continue to work together to take care of our men and women in uniform, particularly as they navigate the difficult transition from military service to the civilian sector.
+The president and Congress must continue to work together to take care of our men and women in uniform, particularly as they navigate the difficult transition from military service to the civilian sector.

 Who are our veterans?

-- However, Gulf War II-era veterans—those who served in Iraq and Afghanistan—had a 4.6 percent unemployment rate in October 2015, with 142,000 out of work—higher than the unemployment rates for veterans of any other era.
+- However, Gulf War-era II veterans—those who served in Iraq and Afghanistan—had a 4.7 percent unemployment rate in October 2016, with 153,000 out of work—higher than the unemployment rates for veterans of any other era.

 Suicide and mental health problems